ito-miyuki/delivery-order-price-calculator/README.md

 ### Error Handling & Validation
 - **Cart Value** must be a valid number greater than 0.
-- **Slug** must be provided; an error appears if the venue data cannot be fetched.
+- **Slug** must be provided.
+An error appears if the venue data cannot be fetched.
-- **Coordinates** can be manually entered or retrieved via geolocation.
+- **Coordinates** can be manually entered or gotten from geolocation.
 Missing or invalid values produce an error message.

 ## 7. Testing
 Tests are included: